frabjous/open-guide-editor/doc/installation.md

 #### Steps to install

 1. You will need to be running GNU/Linux or another Unix-like operating system.
-(I have only tested it on Linux but it might work on systems like FreeBSD and even MacOS; if you try, let me know your results!)
+(I have only tested it on linux but it might work on systems like FreeBSD and even MacOS; if you try, let me know your results!)

 2. You will need to install any other programs that will be used as part of the routines and other commands you plan to use for processing and previewing.
     Below are the programs used by the default configuration, but you can configure OGE to use other programs instead.